aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration.md

 ## Function `enable_reconfiguration`

-Private function to resume reconfiguration.
-This function should only be used for offline WriteSet generation purpose and should never be invoked on chain.
+Private function to resume reconfiguration.<br/> This function should only be used for offline WriteSet generation purpose and should never be invoked on chain.

 <pre><code>fun enable_reconfiguration(aptos_framework: &amp;signer)<br/></code></pre>